 It was the best dream I’ve had in a long time.

-When I was fourteen, I was sad about the passing of my grandfather and I felt bad for my mom, aunts and uncles, but I didn’t understand the importance he had in my life at the time.
-I was young, not as mature as I am now and not as expereinced as I am now.
+When I was 14, I was sad about the passing of my grandfather, and I felt bad for my mom, aunts and uncles, but I didn’t understand the importance he had in my life at the time.
+I was young, not as mature as I am now and not as experienced as I am now.

-I’m not sure how this rare, vivid dream happened but I think it has to do with the late passing for old friends Cliff and Iva Mae Hummel and bicylces have been crossing my mind a lot lately.
+I’m not sure how this rare and memorable dream happened, but I think it has to do with the recent passing of old friends Cliff and Iva Mae Hummel as well as an ever growing desire to ride my bike again.